On this Page

-The deadline to submit RUA application for review at the Radiation Safety Committee (RSC) meeting is two weeks before the RSC meeting.
-View the Radiation Safety Committee (RSC) webpage for the meeting schedule and submission deadlines (typically two weeks prior to each scheduled meeting).
+The deadline to submit RUA application for review at the Radiation Safety Committee (RSC) meeting is the Monday falling two weeks before the RSC meeting.
+View the Radiation Safety Committee (RSC) webpage for the meeting schedule and submission deadlines.

 RUA Application Review Process

 Once you submit your RUA application in iStar, the following steps will be taken to respond to your submission:

 - Radiation Safety will conduct a preliminary review of the application and request additional information or amendment(s) to the application if needed.

 - The completed application will be added to the next scheduled RSC meeting agenda.